EvidenceBackedPoliticalBeliefs/Beliefs/README.md

 [^11]: When used as evidence of democratic legitimacy, or societal preference, rather than truth or effectiveness of a specific policy.
 Just because a lot of people support X doesn't mean it is true.
 [Argumentum ad populum](https://en.wikipedia.org/wiki/Argumentum_ad_populum)

 [^12]: The brain wiring that allowed us to reach this stage of human development through evolution are not necessarily (or even likely) to be the wiring that lead to a perfect moral compass.
 In fact the universal evolutionary moral intuitions are often self-contradictory when tested.
 See [Naturalistic fallacy](https://en.wikipedia.org/wiki/Naturalistic_fallacy).

+[^13]: When sources are listed or documentary proof is available, investigative journalism may be used, however anonymous sources and lack of concrete proof should necessarily bar the source from being used.
+Unless the claim being made is not one of finding the truth of the matter but one of a tangential issue.
+For example public interest, or hysteria at the time.